 CE221 CIVIL DESIGN (3.0 credits/60 clock hours) This course follows the Civil CAD course and teaches the students to execute simple design assignments.
 In every assignment, the students determine design requirements by researching requirements in borough and township codes and ordinances.
 Design assignments include site analysis, earthwork, erosion and sedimentation control plans, and roadways.
-Students will learn how to calculate: horizontal and vertical roadway alignments, surface water drainage areas and earthwork quantities.
-Prerequisites: Civil CAD.
+Students will learn how to calculate surface water drainage areas and earthwork quantities.
+Prerequisite: Civil CAD.

-DS601 CLINICAL INTERNSHIP I (10.0 credits/420 clock hours) The student is assigned to a carefully selected hospital ultrasound department where he/she will begin by observing ultrasound scans.
-The student will gradually begin supervised scanning of actual patients, and will eventually perform complete diagnostic procedures with minimal supervision.
-Supervision of the student is provided by the clinical site supervisor.
+DM600 CLINICAL INTERNSHIP I (14.5 credits/441 clock hours) The student is assigned to a carefully selected ultrasound department where he/she will begin by observing ultrasound scans.
+The student will gradually begin supervised scanning of patients, and will eventually perform complete diagnostic sonograms with minimal supervision.
+Supervision of the intern is provided by the clinical site supervisor.
 The clinical coordinator of the program maintains regular contact with the clinical site supervisor throughout the course to monitor progress of the student on a weekly basis.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP program.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP program.

-DS603 CLINICAL INTERNSHIP I (10.5 credits/441 clock hours) The student is assigned to a carefully selected hospital ultrasound department where he/she will begin by observing ultrasound scans.
-The student will gradually begin supervised scanning of actual patients, and will eventually perform complete diagnostic procedures with minimal supervision.
-Supervision of the student is provided by the clinical site supervisor.
+DS601 CLINICAL INTERNSHIP I (10.0 credits/420 clock hours) The student is assigned to a carefully selected ultrasound department where he/she will begin by observing ultrasound scans.
+The student will gradually begin supervised scanning of patients, and will eventually perform complete diagnostic sonograms with minimal supervision.
+Supervision of the intern is provided by the clinical site supervisor.
 The clinical coordinator of the program maintains regular contact with the clinical site supervisor throughout the course to monitor progress of the student on a weekly basis.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP program.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP program.

-DS602 CLINICAL INTERNSHIP II (10.0 credits/420 clock hours) The student is assigned to a carefully selected hospital ultrasound department where he/she will begin by observing ultrasound scans.
-The student will gradually begin supervised scanning of actual patients, and will eventually perform complete diagnostic procedures with minimal supervision.
-Supervision of the student is provided by the clinical site supervisor.
+DS603 CLINICAL INTERNSHIP I (10.5 credits/441 clock hours) The student is assigned to a carefully selected ultrasound department where he/she will begin by observing ultrasound scans.
+The student will gradually begin supervised scanning of patients, and will eventually perform complete diagnostic sonograms with minimal supervision.
+Supervision of the intern is provided by the clinical site supervisor.
 The clinical coordinator of the program maintains regular contact with the clinical site supervisor throughout the course to monitor progress of the student on a weekly basis.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP program.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP program.

-DS604 CLINICAL INTERNSHIP II (10.5 credits/441 clock hours) The student is assigned to a carefully selected hospital ultrasound department where he/she will begin by observing ultrasound scans.
-The student will gradually begin supervised scanning of actual patients, and will eventually perform complete diagnostic procedures with minimal supervision.
-Supervision of the student is provided by the clinical site supervisor.
+DS605 CLINICAL INTERNSHIP I (14.5 credits/435 clock hours) The student is assigned to a carefully selected ultrasound department where he/she will begin by observing ultrasound scans.
+The student will gradually begin supervised scanning of patients, and will eventually perform complete diagnostic sonograms with minimal supervision.
+Supervision of the intern is provided by the clinical site supervisor.
 The clinical coordinator of the program maintains regular contact with the clinical site supervisor throughout the course to monitor progress of the student on a weekly basis.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP program.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP program.